Connected, but at what level?

 In addition, EBV is a member of the herpes family of viruses.

-The Centers for Disease Control and Prevention (CDC) says EBV was first identified in 1964 as one of the most common human viruses in the world, infecting 90 percent of the population at some point in their lives.
+The Centers for Disease Control and Prevention (CDC) says was first identified in 1964 as one of the most common human viruses in the world, infecting 90 percent of the population at some point in their lives.

 Many people do not experience illness or only have mild symptoms.
 EBV is best known as the major cause of infectious mononucleosis.